kathysanchez/atf/README.md

-### Inspections by Bureau of Alcohol, Tobacco, Firearms and Explosives
+### Inspections by the Bureau of Alcohol, Tobacco, Firearms and Explosives

 This is a personal project examining ATF inspections from 2021 through 2024.
+Please give credit if you use any part of this work.
 The data are from [https://www.atf.gov/firearms/firearms-compliance-inspection-results](https://www.atf.gov/firearms/firearms-compliance-inspection-results)

 `atf.py`
   The primary script for cleaning and analyzing data.
 It handles: data preprocessing, summary stats, descriptive stats, generating plots.